 Emmy-nominated actor Andy Paris joins the School of Drama, teaching devised theater.
 As a founding member of Tectonic Theater Project, he helped develop Moment Work, a technique for theatrical exploration and interdisciplinary collaboration.
-Earlier this year he published “Moment Work: Tectonic Theater Project’s Process of Devising Theater” with Vintage Press.
+In 2018, he published “Moment Work: Tectonic Theater Project’s Process of Devising Theater” with Vintage Press.
 Using the Moment Work technique, he co-created “The Laramie Project,” one of the most-frequently produced plays over the last 25 years.

 B.F.A.NYU Tisch School of the Arts